 - Full-Body Hair Loss - Some medical treatments, such as chemotherapy for cancer, can result in the loss of hair all over your body.
 The hair usually grows back.

-Hair Loss treatment can be accompanied by following the below listed home remedies:
+Hair loss treatment at home can be accompanied by following the below-listed natural home remedies:

 - Use a natural shampoo to clean the hair.
 Amla (embilica officinalis), Shikakai (Acacia concinna) are very good for washing the hair.

-- Oiling and massaging of scalp is very beneficial for stopping the hair loss.
+- Oiling and massaging of scalp are very beneficial for stopping the hair loss.

 - Rub your scalp after washing the hair.
 It increases the blood circulation, and activates the sebaceous glands.